 Statistical Facts on Usage of Mobile Apps

-As by January 202o, 93% of mobile users around the world use smart phones while only the rest 7% use basic phones.
-In amount, 2.6 billion people worldwide use smart phones.
+As of January 2020, 93% of mobile users around the world use smartphones while only the rest 7% use basic phones.
+In total, 2.6 billion people worldwide use smartphones.
 Almost all smart phone users have internet connectivity to avail all the functions of their phones.
-Those who use internet through mobile data is about 91% and the rest 9% get internet accessibility by public Wi-Fi connectivity.
-Android OS runs approximate 88% smart phones, while iOS runs 11% and other OS altogether run only 1%.
+Those who use internet through mobile data are about 91% and the rest 9% get internet accessibility by public Wi-Fi connectivity.
+Android OS runs approximately 88% smart smartphones, while iOS runs 11% and other OS altogether run only 1%.

 The number of available apps in Google Play Store is more than 3.8 million.
 Apple has about 2.1 million apps.
 Approximate 2 million apps are commonly shared by both.

-Smart phone users use an average nine apps a day, 30 a month and 46 a year.
+Smartphone users use an average of nine apps a day, 30 a month, and 46 a year.

-Average number of pre-installed apps in a smart phone is 60.
-About 29 are essential apps for proper functionality of the mobile, 15 for additional functionality from the OS manufacturer, seven are popular apps loved by most of the users and the rest nine are either from the manufacturer of the mobile or its third party partner.
-None of the pre-installed app can be uninstalled.
+The average number of pre-installed apps in a smartphone is 60.
+About 29 are essential apps for proper functionality of the mobile, 15 for additional functionality from the OS manufacturer, seven are popular apps loved by most of the users, and the rest nine are either from the manufacturer of the mobile or its third-party partner.
+None of the pre-installed apps can be uninstalled.

-WhatsApp, Facebook, Facebook Messenger, Instagram, SnapChat, UC Browser, YouTube, Shareit, Google Play, Google Search, Google Map, Uber, Google Photo, Google Drive, Gmail, Amazon, Bitmoji, True Caller, Crome and Twitter are the twenty most popular apps used worldwide.
-An average smart phone user uses any eight of these on daily basis.
+WhatsApp, Facebook, Facebook Messenger, Instagram, SnapChat, UC Browser, YouTube, Shareit, Google Play, Google Search, Google Map, Uber, Google Photo, Google Drive, Gmail, Amazon, Bitmoji, True Caller, Chrome, and Twitter are the twenty most popular apps used worldwide.
+An average smart phone user uses at least eight of these daily.

 Hard disk space per user in average is 16 GB out of which 3.5 GB is used by the system memory, 2 GB for pre-installed apps and 0.5 GB for the catches.
 Within about 11 GB a user in average has to install apps and store images, video etc.

-Two apps are installed by a typical user on a month basis.
+Two apps are installed by a typical user on a monthly basis.
 67% of the apps are not used again after 72 hours of installation.
 One out of four apps is uninstalled daily.

 Most common types of apps used on regular basis are social media, music and video players, games, search and chatting.
 Utility bill payment, mobile wallet, shopping and booking apps come in the second position.